vietcoop/vietcoop.github.com/_posts/documentation/2012-10-10-standard-drupal-theme.md

 published: true
 ---

 This document is in draft

+### Features

+1. Slideshow (support touch screen)
+1. Back to Top
+1. Dynamic Fonts

 ### Drupal Core